samlown/json-bl/README.md

 A JBL Document is the basic building block to be able to communicate using JBL.
 It is the first layer of a file o stream used to pass the JBL object from one person or service to another.
 At the highest level, it is a simple JSON object consisting of two properties:

  * `header`, a JBL Object of type `header` containing meta-data describing the real information paylaod, and
- * the object, a property whose name matches the type of JBL Object that forms the base of the document.
+ * a JBL Object payload.

 While the JBL standard encourages the use of known object types, the reality is that any payload may be included after the header.